 But these are quibbles, and reflect my taste more than constituting serious flaws in Gilbert’s writing style.
 By the end of the book, I could re-assess events in my life in light of his insights: a gift.
 I was particularly moved by his discussion of the essential ambiguity of experience and the way our ‘psychological immune system’ helps us to reconstruct difficult events as meaningful.
 I now find it strangely comforting to accept that life is ambiguous more often than not and to leave it at that.

 Happiness not guaranteed

 His final conclusion seems anticlimactic, if reasonable, after the long build-up of 10 chapters — there is no simple formula to future happiness, but if we cannot go forward ‘surefootedly’ then we can at least proceed with a full awareness of what causes us to ‘stumble’.
 And there is much wisdom in what he offers, especially the insight that we tend to overvalue our uniqueness.
 One aspect of the book I loved were the quotes from Shakespeare at the opening of each chapter.
-They were all so apt for the content that followed that they pointed to the enduring power of the poetic imagination to intuit enduring patterns in behaviour that psychologists such as Daniel Gilbert can now ascribe to cognitive processes.
+They are all so apt for the content that follows that they point to the enduring power of the poetic imagination to intuit enduring patterns in behaviour that psychologists, such as Daniel Gilbert, can now ascribe to cognitive processes.
 Gilbert’s refusal to provide glib promises is a mark of his sincerity and this is a book to trust and to re-read.